 We would like to focus on all factors related to breast cancer.

-We are going to start by discussing how the breasts are structure, as well as how cancer forms in the breasts.
+We are going to start by discussing how the breasts are the structure, as well as how cancer forms in the breasts.

-We will also be looking at the symptoms that a patient should look out for, how breast cancer can be prevented, how doctors diagnosed this type of cancer and, of course, what type of treatments a patient can expect to undergo should they be diagnosed with breast cancer.
+We will also be looking at the symptoms that a patient should look out for, how breast cancer can be prevented, how doctors diagnosed this type of cancer, and, of course, what type of treatments a patient can expect to undergo should they be diagnosed with breast cancer.

 Finally, we are also going to discuss breast cancer awareness month and tell you how you can become involved in this movement for patients who are battling against this commonly diagnosed cancer.